 Good practices of giving feedback

-When giving feedback, try to be guided by the following good practices
+When giving feedback on courses and teaching, try to be guided by the following good practices.

 - If possible, justify your evaluations in the text fields.

 - Do not let yourself be affected by emotions and try to give an objective evaluation.
-If possible, do not give feedback until some time has passed from the time of the final evaluation in the course.
+If possible, give feedback some time after the final evaluation in the course.

 - Thank you for being polite when giving feedback!
-Disparagement and rudeness will not help the lecturer or the programme manager to improve the teaching of the course and the syllabus.
+Disparagement and rudeness will not help the teaching staff member or the programme director improve the teaching or content of the course.